What is hot wedge welding?

 Hot wedge rotary heat sealing is a welding process using very precise heat, speed and pressure to join thermoplastic industrial fabrics, textiles and films.
 During the hot wedge welding or seaming process, a heated wedge is precisely positioned at the weld point to provide the required heat.
 The fabric or film is then pulled across the heated wedge.
-Tightly controlled temperature of the wedge can range from 700F to 920F (400C to 490C), producing a perfect, air/water tight weld that is stronger than the material itself.
+Tightly controlled temperature of the wedge can range from 700°F to 1350°F (400°C to 750°C) producing a perfect, air/water tight weld that is stronger than the material itself.

 - Producing a product made of film